Trismegiste/WamBundle/README.md

 ## Is it usefull ?
 Prolog has a very limited scope of usefulness but sometimes it can simplify some problem like :

- * When you need a rule engine
+ * You need a rule engine
- * To implement some business intelligence algorithms, you can avoid big boring sequences of if-else-switch or a big bunch of Chain of Responsability in PHP with a limited (and readable) set of rules and predicates in Prolog.
+ * You want to avoid big boring sequences of if-else-switch to implement some business intelligence
+ * You need a big bunch of Chain of Responsability which changes every week
- * Logic problem with non deterministic path
+ * You face a logic problem with non deterministic path

 ## Can I haZ example ?
 Look at the file basket.pro : it's a set of marketing rules for gift and discount